TrigonaMinima/TrigonaMinima.github.io/_posts/2014-07-26-Packages-I-do-use.md

     - [Wide Github][7la]
 - [GhostText for Chrome][7m]
 This is the plugin which works with the above mentioned Sublime Text 3 plugin GhostText.
+- [The Great Suspender][7n]
+Unload, park, suspend tabs to reduce memory footprint of chrome.
 - [Google Dictionary][7e]
 Go to the first extension I listed and read its description.